lightlace/cpp-docs.de-de/docs/c-runtime-library/reference/ctime-ctime32-ctime64-wctime-wctime32-wctime64.md

 ### <a name="parameters"></a>Parameter

 *sourceTime*<br/>
-Ein Zeiger auf die gespeicherte Zeit zum Konvertieren.
+Zeiger auf die gespeicherte Zeit konvertiert.

 ## <a name="return-value"></a>Rückgabewert